apollographql/federation/docs/source/federation-spec.md

 For more information on these additions, see the [glossary](#schema-modifications-glossary).

-## Fetch service capabilities
+## Fetch subgraph capabilities

-Schema composition at the gateway requires having each service's schema, annotated with its federation configuration.
-This information is fetched from each service using `_service`, an enhanced introspection entry point added to the query root of each federated service.
+Schema composition at the gateway requires having each subgraph's schema, annotated with its federation configuration.
+This information is fetched from each subgraph using `_service`, an enhanced introspection entry point added to the query root of each subgraph.

-> Note that the `_service` field is not exposed by the gateway; it is solely for internal use.
+> Note that the `_service` field is not exposed by the gateway.
+It is solely for internal use.

-The `_service` resolver should return the `_Service` type which has a single field called `sdl`.
-This SDL (schema definition language) is a printed version of the service's schema **including** the annotations of federation directives.
-This SDL does **not** include the additions of the federation spec above.
+The `_service` resolver must return the `_Service` type, which has a single field: `sdl`.
+This SDL (schema definition language) is a printed version of the subgraph's schema, **including** all annotations of federation-specific directives (`@key`, `@provides`, etc.).
+This SDL does **not** include the additions from the [federation schema specification](#federation-schema-specification).

 Given an input like this:

 ```graphql
 extend type Query {